Dynamic Threshold Tuning for Claims Automation Pipelines

 The primary constraint in threshold tuning is maintaining deterministic behavior under shifting input distributions.
 Routing decisions must be fully auditable, which requires a strict separation between the threshold computation layer and the routing evaluation layer.

-The following Python module demonstrates dynamic threshold evaluation with thread-safe configuration loading, immutable audit objects, and a deterministic fallback pathway.
+The following module demonstrates dynamic threshold evaluation with thread-safe configuration loading, immutable audit objects, and a deterministic fallback pathway.

 import logging